Envirometrix/PredictiveSoilMapping/01-Introduction.md

 assessed by expert judgement, e.g. whether or not instruments or methods used are reliable and to what degree, or whether or not an experiment for measuring an uncertain variable was properly conducted.
-Finally, the *“longevity”*, or presistence, of uncertain information can be evaluated, i.e. to what extent does the information on the uncertainty of a variable change over time.
+Finally, the *“longevity”*, or persistence, of uncertain information can be evaluated, i.e. to what extent does the information on the uncertainty of a variable change over time.